-Night Tube: Campaigners call on mayor to reinstate service
+Women's safety: Thousands sign petition to reinstate Night Tube

 - Published

-A woman behind a petition calling for the Night Tube to be reinstated has said action not promises was needed from the mayor of London.
+A petition to reinstate London's Night Tube so that women have safer ways to get home has attracted tens of thousands of signatures.

-More than 75,000 people have signed the petition calling for overnight services to be brought back to help keep women and girls safe.
+Ella Watson, who set up the petition, said women's safety must take priority in the wake of Sarah Everard's murder.

-Ella Watson said women's safety had to be the priority in the wake of Sarah Everard's murder.
+She added: "Women are more likely to be sexually assaulted at night.
+It's a lot riskier for them to use the night bus and be left on the street."

 Sadiq Khan has pledged to look at reopening "one or two lines" this year.

-Ms Watson told BBC London she started the petition because she could not find one online and at first hoped 100 people would sign it.
+"One or two lines will make a difference, but this is an issue that affects women across London so we need as many lines as possible to be re-opened."

-"As soon as it started to blow up I was really surprised but really happy.
-Obviously it's an issue a lot of people can relate to," the 26-year-old graduate said.
+Ms Watson said she started the petition because she could not find one online and at first hoped 100 people would sign it.

-She added: "With everything that's happened recently it feels overwhelming because the issue is systemic and there needs to be cultural change.
+"With everything that's happened recently it feels overwhelming because the issue is systemic and there needs to be cultural change," she said.

 "But reinstating the Night Tube is something that could be changed very quickly, so why not do it?"